 All-Weather Biking

 Do as the locals do and take the day to make the most out of the snow, ice or whatever conditions Mother Nature throws your way — grab a fat bike and be prepared to go anywhere, anytime, regardless of weather.
 Created for adventure and exploring otherwise un-rideable terrain, fat bikes are a great way to get out and sightsee all of Syracuse no matter what kind of accumulation the day brings.
-Stop over to Syracuse Bicycle at 2540 Erie Boulevard East in Syracuse and rent your set of wheels for a half day or full day.
+Stop over to Syracuse Bicycle at 2540 Erie Boulevard East in Syracuse or Mello Velo to rent (or buy!) your set of wheels for a half day or full day.
 You can also make an entire week or weekend out of exploring the city hills and suburbs with two or five full day rentals.
 These bikes were made for some of the wildest winter climates, why not test it out in one of the country’s snowiest cities?

 Enjoy the Outside From Within